-If you want to close your road for a street party, you will need to make an application through Mendip District Council, who have a 6 week turnaround (they have recently reduced this from 12 weeks).
+If you want to close your road for a street party, you will need to make an application through Somerset Council, who have a 12 week turnaround (6 weeks for a no-through road).

 Although their website recommends posting your application, it is simpler, quicker and more reliable to complete the electronic version and email it with all your attachments to email@example.com